earthobservations/wetterdienst/docs/usage/cli.rst

         --humanize                  Humanize parameters
         --si-units                  Convert to SI units
-        --skip_empty                Skip empty stations according to skip_threshold --skip_threshold            Skip threshold for a station to be empty (0 < skip_threshold <= 1) [Default: 0.95]
+        --skip_empty                Skip empty stations according to skip_threshold --skip_criteria             Skip criteria ("min", mean", max") that decides how the percentage of actual values is determined
+        --skip_threshold            Skip threshold for a station to be empty (0 < skip_threshold <= 1) [Default: 0.95]
         --dropna                    Whether to drop nan values from the result